Network Geometry: Fractal geometry of network structure

-\textbf{{ \em Functional modularity and evolution.}} If on one side the RG process unveiled the large-scale organization of self-similar networks, on another it opened a window into the analysis of their meso-scale architecture.
-The chemical RG transformation, in fact, naturally generates a hierarchy of modular configurations into which a given network can be {\em optimally} partitioned at increasing length scales $\ell_B$.
-The invariant character of this tiling can be quantified through the power-law scaling $\mathcal{Q}(\ell_B)\sim\ell_B^{d_M}$~\cite{Gallos2007,galvao2010modularity}, where $d_M$ is the {\em modular dimension} and $\mathcal{Q}(\ell_B)$ is a variation of the standard modularity factor~\cite{newman2006modularity,fortunato2010community} which is maximized by the box covering.
-In particular, a value of $d_M=1$ (characteristic of regular lattices) represents the borderline case separating modular ($d_M>1$) from random non-modular networks ($d_M<1$).
-In this perspective, biological networks typically show pronounced modularity patterns (i.e., large $d_M$), in contrast with small-world-dominated structures (like e.g.\,the preferential attachment (PA) model, or configuration model networks) where $d_M$ typically vanishes~\cite{Gallos2007}.\\
+One last, yet essential feature of networks' fractal geometry is the existence of a larger group of self-similar symmetries leaving their meso-scale organization invariant.
+The RG transform, in fact, identifies a hierarchy of modular configurations into which networks can be optimally partitioned at increasing length scales.
+The scale-invariance of this tiling can be quantified via the power-law scaling $\mathcal{Q}(\ell_B)\sim\ell_B^{d_M}$~\cite{Gallos2007,galvao2010modularity}, where $d_M$ is called the {\em modular dimension} and $\mathcal{Q}(\ell_B)$ is a modularity factor~\cite{newman2006modularity,fortunato2010community} maximized by the box covering.
+In particular, the value $d_M=1$ (characterizing regular lattices) identifies the borderline case separating modular structures ($d_M>1$, typical of e.g.~biological network) from non-modular ones ($d_M<1$), signaling increasing levels of small-worldness for decreasing values of $d_M$.
+We will see in what follows that $d_M$, unlike the other ``structural'' dimensions, is directly connected to other dynamical exponents (Fig.~\ref{fig:1}\textbf{g}) characterizing transport in complex media.

+\textbf{{ \em Networks' functionality and evolution.}} If on the one hand the shortest-path-distance RG enabled to place on more fundamental grounds the networks' mixing patterns, on another one it raised several puzzles of interpretation~\cite{strogatz2005complex}.
+Besides questioning the functional significance encoded in the modules detected by the RG, it soon proved impossible to understand their emergence in terms of popular mechanisms of network growth~\cite{dorogovtsev2003evolution} like e.g.~the ``rich-get-richer'' principle of preferential attachment (PA), or the ``democratic'' wiring of Erd\H{o}s-R\'enyi (ER) networks, which are generally dominated by small-worldness.\\